 Here are some of the positions we are looking for:

-The Base Camp Team will be a group of people who love challenges, make quick decisions, work hard in a variety of tasks and - most importantly - have fun doing it!
-The Base Camp crew will pitch in on all of tasks below as a team.
+The Start/Finish Team will be a group of people who love challenges, make quick decisions, work hard in a variety of tasks and – most importantly – have fun doing it!
+You will pitch in on all of tasks below as a team.
 Simply put, we will work hard and have fun!
 Our job is to make the racers’ offbike experience the best in the world!

-Some of the many different Base Camp tasks and roles include:
+Some of the many different Start/Finish tasks and roles include:

 Finish Line Food – You will be one of the first faces a racer encounters after the finish line.
 You have an important job of re-fueling the hungry racers when their race is over.
 You will need to help with setup, teardown and prep of your station.